mwinb/VaporTs/README.md

 ## HttpErrorHandler

-The HttpErrorHandler is applied to all Routes and Validators by default, but can also be used as an individual decorator.
+The HttpErrorHandler is applied to all Routes and Validators by default, but may be disabled in the `RouteParams`.
 This handler wraps asynchronous Route or Validate decorated functions in a try catch that listens for an HttpError to be thrown.
 The HttpError takes in the code and the response message.
 When caught by the handler, the express response status is set to the HttpError code and a json object with the code and message are sent.
-All uncaught errors respond with a 500 and an ambiguous error message.
+All uncaught errors respond with a 500 and a non-specific error message.
 Uncaught errors are also logged to the console.

+- Using `@HttpHandler` alters the decorated method and is not recommended.
+- Using `@Route` maintains the class method functionality and only alters the bound method prior to being applied to the express route see the [example](https://github.com/mwinb/DocTS/tree/main/example) unit and integration tests for functionality.

 ### Example - response (caught):